Mavlarn/vantiq-connector-k8s/README.md

 kubectl -n vantiq_ns apply connector-deployment.yaml
 ```

-You can check the logs to see its runnin gstatus:
+You can check the logs to see its running status:
 ```
 kubectl -n vantiq_ns logs iot-connector-xxxxx
 ```